 This is a growth loop to grow each of your channels and increase your entire audience base.

 The online world is a whole lot like the real world, in which having friends can help you be successful.
-Alex has a great tweet about making friends.
+I consolidated all my knowledge doing so online into a free 5-day email course, Making Twitter Friends.

 You should never wait until you need their help to establish these friendships.
 At the very beginning of your journey, take time to have conversations with people online, take it to the next level by having a video call, and even offer your help to them first.
 Remember: give > take.